shunwatai/wed_workshop/README.md

 Now, make some change on the README file and type "git status", see red, now "git diff" to see the different before and after
+After the second change, "git add README.md" and "git commit" again Now you can try to "git push", type your uname and pw of github